ppeetteerrs/personal-website/content/series/probability_theory/5_martingale_theory/index.md

 # 1 Introduction

 The content of this part is based on [Martingale Theory Notes](https://people.maths.bris.ac.uk/~mb13434/mart_thy_notes.pdf).
+Personally, I recommend reading until part 7.
+I have not fully digested the contents from part 8 - 10 (as in the meaning / significance of the theorems).

 # 2 Conditional Expectation